tkjef/git-url-vim/README.md

 A vim plugin to create github urls.

 ## Purpose
-This uses a hotkey that creates a github url to the branch, file, and line number of the file + line you're currently editing.
+Uses hotkey `\gu` to create github url to branch, file, and line number of file + line currently being edited.

-It puts this url on your clipboard for easy sharing as well as provides a url link to click in the lower left hand corner.
+The url is then on your clipboard for sharing.
+Also, a url link to click in the lower left hand corner appears.

 ## Installation
 I recommend to install with pathogen: